dojo/docs/quickstart/custom-builds.rst

 A Dojo custom build speeds performance by doing the following:

-#.
-First, it groups together modules into ''layers''.
-A layer, which is one big .js file, loads faster than the individual .js modules that comprise it
-#.
-Second, it ''interns'' external non-JavaScript files.
-This is most important for Dijit templates, which are kept in a separate HTML file.
-Interning pulls the entire file in and assigns it to a string.
-#.
-Third, it smooshes the layer down with ShrinkSafe.
-ShrinkSafe removes unneeded whitespace and comments, and compacts variable names down to smaller ones.
-This file downloads and parses faster than the original.
-#.
-Finally, it copies all non-layered scripts to the appropriate places.
-While this doesn't speed anything up, it ensures that all Dojo modules can be loaded, even if not present in a layer.
-If you use a particular module only once or twice, keeping it out of the layers makes those layers load faster.

 The catch?
 You have to designate the modules in each layer with a ''profile'', which is something like a Makefile or Ant script.
 But that's not too hard if you know your app well.